cybera/netbox-sidekick/docs/mapping.md

 "Your NREN Name" should be a Tenant that you've added to NetBox to represent yourself.

-While you are adding Tenants to NetBox (as detailed in the [Members](members.md) doc), also add their latitude and longitude.
-This will be used to plot their locations on a map.

-Next, as you are adding Devices to NetBox, do the following:

-* For any Device (such as a router) that represents a PoP of your NREN, add the latitude and longitude of the PoP's location.
-* For one Device (such as a router) that represents the primary PoP of your NREN, set `primary_map_node` to "True".
-All other PoPs will then point to this primary node.
-* Optionally, for any Device, fill in the `map_label` field and specify a friendly name for the map location.
-For example, instead of "Calgary Core Router", which represents the router of the Calgary PoP, you can set `map_label` to "Calgary" and have that displayed in the map.
+"Your Main Site" should be the name or description of the Site you've added to NetBox to represent yourself.

 ## Adding Network Services

-As you add [Network Services](network_services.md) to Sidekick/NetBox, make sure that each service ultimately points to a Device located in one of your PoPs.
+As you add [Network Services](network_services.md) to Sidekick/NetBox, make sure that each service ultimately points to a Device located in one of your PoPs (Sites).

 One this has been done for all of your members' services, all pieces are now in place to generate a map of membership.